Version 2.2, applicable as of March 10th, 2021

 The content which may be added on the Application must follow the format and other conditions as set out in the documentation available at: https://www.limber.io/en/doc.

 Many offers are proposed to the Client (the “Offer(s)”), which are monthly or yearly, renewable automatically, without any particular limitations.

 It shall be stated that the Client who has subscribed to an offer free of charge remains still subject to all the provisions of the present Contract.
 Therefore, it may be held liable in particular if this latter has caused any damage to Limber.

 The choice of the Offer is the sole and entire responsibility of the Client.
-Nevertheless, at any time and even in the course of executing the Contract, the Client can change the Offer subscribed.
+Nevertheless, at any time and even in the course of executing the Contract, the Client can upgrade the Offer subscribed.